Call-Up Probability Engine · Model v0.4 · How It Works

 Age relative to league average at that level

-30-day performance stats (K-BB% for pitchers, contact/power for hitters)
+30-day performance stats (K-BB% for pitchers, contact and power for hitters)

 Spring training performance tier